Electronic Meditation

-Recording and history
+Recording and release

 The album was recorded in a rented factory in Berlin in October 1969, using just a two-track Revox tape recorder.

+The first five albums released by Ohr Records, including Electronic Meditation, featured sleeves by Reinhard Hippen, all with dismembered baby doll parts as a central aspect of the imagery.
+The original LP had a balloon inserted in the cover; the 2004 Japan CD release is a copy of the original LP cover and includes the balloon.

 Electronic Meditation is the only Tangerine Dream album to feature the line-up of Edgar Froese, Klaus Schulze and Conrad Schnitzler.
 Two other musicians, organist Jimmy Jackson and flautist Thomas Keyserling, also performed on the album although they were uncredited in the original release.

-Content
+Schulze left the band before Electronic Meditation was released, and Schnitzler followed him shortly after.

+Composition

 Its style is a unique form of free jazz, electronic art music, and instrumental rock; or as Sound on Sound magazine described it, "free electronic rock".
 Its instrumentation ranges from conventional instruments such as the guitar, organ, drums, and cello to various custom-made electronic devices implemented by Edgar Froese and found sounds such as broken glass, burning parchment, and dried peas being shaken in a sieve.
 The backwards vocals at the end of side B are of Edgar Froese reading from the back of a ferry ticket from Dover to Calais.

-The first five albums released by Ohr Records, including Electronic Meditation, featured sleeves by Reinhard Hippen, all with dismembered baby doll parts as a central aspect of the imagery.
-The original LP had a balloon inserted in the cover; the 2004 Japan CD release is a copy of the original LP cover and includes the balloon.
+Dominique Leone of Pitchfork described the songs "Cold Smoke" and "Journey Through A Burning Brain" as sonically related to the characteristic sound of Conrad Schnitzler and Klaus Schulze, "than anything TD became famous for".
+The song "Journey Through A Burning Brain", in particular, reminded Leone about the music from Schnitzler's Kluster records, with "unidentified sound effects and a hard-line approach to free improvisation".
+The next are considerably gentler than Electronic Meditation.

 Reception

 In its retrospective review, AllMusic wrote: "The album is not without its flaws, but it's strong in many ways and shows abundant promise".
-Stephen Dalton in his review for Classic Rock described the album as "more an historically interesting cult curio than essential Krautrock milestone", reminding however that "from sketchy but seminal basement tapes like these, an entire cosmos of sound was mapped."
+Stephen Dalton in his review for Classic Rock described the album as "more an historically interesting cult curio than essential Krautrock milestone"; however, he added that "from sketchy but seminal basement tapes like these, an entire cosmos of sound was mapped."

+Music journalist Rob Young described the album as "landmark, [..] a gas-giant of a record, votive and solemn in mood, cosmic in scale, yet built of recognisable materials: mellotrons, analogue rumbles and amplified flute.
+Somewhere between improvised music, contemporary classical and the future direction of progressive rock."